asraparadise/asraparadise.github.io/_posts/2021-12-14-december-update.md

 ---
 layout: post
-author: Disguised
+author: Written by Disguised
+date: On December 14, 2021
+recent: true
+description: A rewrite of the bot, going public and an inventory system - What more could you want from your favourite bot Asra?
 ---
-# December Update

 ### Slash command support
 Asra has recently migrated to slash commands and with it has brought a whole host of new commands and features as well as better uptime.
 Find all new commands using `/help`